 And this is where the benefits of pension reviews become apparent.
-For example, you could find that the 5% you’re paying in annual fees for three separate pension funds could be transferred into one single fund, thus reducing annual fees.
+For example, you could find that the 5% you’re paying in annual fees for three separate pension funds could be transferred into one single fund with lower management fees, thus reducing annual fees.

 Alternatively, a pension review could reveal that your original options are performing poorly, and that by transferring to a different pension plan, your funds are likely to grow at a faster rate.
 This could then be reviewed again the following year.